Real-time Transcription Benchmark

 The figure below shows the resource requirement of each engine.

-Please note that we ran the benchmark across the entire TED-LIUM dataset on an Ubuntu 22.04 machine with AMD CPU (AMD Ryzen 9 5900X (12) @ 3.70GHz), 64 GB of RAM, and NVMe storage, using 10 cores simultaneously and recorded the processing time to obtain the results below.
+Please note that we ran the benchmark across the entire LibriSpeech test-clean dataset on an Ubuntu 22.04 machine with AMD CPU (AMD Ryzen 9 5900X (12) @ 3.70GHz), 64 GB of RAM, and NVMe storage, using 10 cores simultaneously and recorded the processing time to obtain the results below.
 Different datasets and platforms affect the Core-Hour.
 However, one can expect the same ratio among engines if everything else is the same.
 For example, Whisper Tiny requires 3x more resources or takes 3x more time compared to Picovoice Leopard.

 French Speech-to-Text Benchmark